 I am sympathetic towards atheists and agnostics who hide the emotional aspect of their journey.
 They don’t want to have to deal with constant questions about motives.
 They acknowledge the emotional component of their journey, as I did, but emotions were not the primary or deciding factor.
 When every factor is considered, it was the evidence that led them from God to godlessness.

 Be careful, dear Christian, before charging me or other members of the godless fraternity with leaving Christianity for emotional reasons.
 That street runs both ways.
 Did you become a Christian solely for intellectual reasons?
 Was it the evidence alone that caused you to embrace Christianity?
 I already know the answer to these questions.
-Over the years, I have watched hundreds of people profess faith in Jesus Christ.
-In every instance emotions played a part in the conversion process.
+Over the years, I have watched hundreds and hundreds — 600 in one church — of people profess faith in Jesus Christ.
+In every instance, emotions played a part in the conversion process.
 In fact, decisions to profess faith in Jesus Christ without emotion are considered suspect.
 Becoming a Christian is the single biggest decision a person will ever make in his or her life, just like the decision a Christian makes to deconvert.
 How can such a dramatic decision NOT elicit a deep emotional response from us?

 Bruce Gerencser, 65, lives in rural Northwest Ohio with his wife of 44 years.
 He and his wife have six grown children and thirteen grandchildren.
 Bruce pastored Evangelical churches for twenty-five years in Ohio, Texas, and Michigan.
 Bruce left the ministry in 2005, and in 2008 he left Christianity.
 Bruce is now a humanist and an atheist.

 You can email Bruce via the Contact Form.

 Your comments are welcome and appreciated.
 All first-time comments are moderated.
 Please read the commenting rules before commenting.